cultureandempire/cultureandempire.github.io/cande.md

 With a new Narrative, we can resist occupation and make it so unbearably expensive, that we eventually come to a negotiated settlement with the Para-state, and a transfer of power.

-How actually to build resistance against an all-powerful occupation?
-I'm not sure, this would be my first experience of fighting a global criminal conspiracy with nothing more than my keyboard.
+How does one actually build resistance against an all-powerful occupation?
+I'm not sure; this would be my first experience of fighting a global criminal conspiracy with nothing more than my keyboard.
 Here's my best guess:

 * Identify, document, and boycott the businesses and business partners of the Para-state.
 Boycott the products of extraction economies.
 Develop a low carbon lifestyle.

-* Build a new decentralized Internet that is unbearable expensive to spy on -- see my proposal in the Appendix.
+* Build a new decentralized Internet that is unbearably expensive to spy on -- see my proposal in the Appendix.

 * Promote the Awakening and obviously, make sure everyone you know has read this book.
 It's free to download and share, though you can also buy it in paper.

 * Praise the whistle blower and the investigative reporter, for she or he is a true hero.
 Read the alternative media, staying critical of propaganda, and share with your friends and family.

 * Document the Spider's predations, from drones to mall massacres, and mourn them loudly.
-We are one world, and crimes against any of us are crimes against us.
+We are one world, and crimes against any of us are crimes against all of us.

 * Accept no official explanations, ever, without evidence and independent verification.
 Full cynicism is justified when facing compulsive liars.
 Assume every single notable incident is either allowed to happen or made to happen.

 * Accept that we will have to take whatever the Spider throws at us, as we have nowhere else to go.
 Accept that we will face a long struggle.

-* Focus European public opinion on the Spider, especially to isolated and embarrass the UK, which the US depends on as a proxy and experimental playground.
+* Focus European public opinion on the Spider, especially to isolate and embarrass the UK, which the US depends on as a proxy and experimental playground.
 Remind European politicians that the US and UK sent armed terrorists into their towns and cities for 40 years.

 * Build public opinion in Brazil and India, two nations who potentially hold the balance of power in coming decades.